lukas-pointner-gabriel/portfolio/README.md

 ## Experience in the Field of Machine Learning and Machine Vision
 **Developed a drag loss prediction model of wet brakes and clutches**
   -	Developed model enables predictions within split-seconds and an MRE of maximum 14.2%
-  -	Automotive suppliers and OEMs successfully use model for product development
+  -	OEMs and suppliers successfully use model for product development

 **Developed a software prototype for measuring plate movements in disengaged wet brakes**
   -	Developed low-cost setup of ~$500 which can be universally applied to any brake system and does not require any distance sensors